Mvviggi/Bike-Share-case-study/README.md

 **Tools:** <br>
 - Data cleaning: Excel Power Query and Pivot Tables<br>
 - Data Exploration: SQL and Rstudio <br>
-- Data visualization - Rstudio and Tableau
+- Data visualization - Rstudio and Tableau<br>

+#### 3. Process
+- [Data combining]: (Used PowerQuery to join 2023 months removed columns that will not be needed in the study.